OpenBMB/MiniCPM/README-en.md

 Join our <a href="https://discord.gg/3cGQn9b3YM" target="_blank">discord</a> and <a href="https://github.com/OpenBMB/MiniCPM/blob/main/assets/wechat.jpg" target="_blank">wechat</a>
 </p>

-MiniCPM is an End-Side LLM developed by ModelBest Inc. and TsinghuaNLP, with only 2.4B parameters excluding embeddings.
+MiniCPM is an End-Side LLM developed by ModelBest Inc. and TsinghuaNLP, with only 2.4B parameters excluding embeddings (2.7B in total).

 - MiniCPM has very close performance compared with Mistral-7B on open-sourced general benchmarks with better ability on Chinese, Mathematics and Coding after SFT.
 The overall performance exceeds Llama2-13B, MPT-30B, Falcon-40B, etc.
 - After DPO, MiniCPM outperforms Llama2-70B-Chat, Vicuna-33B, Mistral-7B-Instruct-v0.1, Zephyr-7B-alpha, etc. on MTBench.